Zoë Kravitz: Career

-Early work and breakthrough (2008–2012)
+2008–2012: Early work and breakthrough

-Kravitz landed her first film role while in high school, playing a babysitter hired by Catherine Zeta-Jones's character in the 2007 romantic comedy No Reservations.
-In the same year she also appeared in the action thriller The Brave One.
-In 2008, Kravitz appeared in the music video for Jay Z's "I Know" and was featured singing in will.i.am's music video for "We Are the Ones", in support of US presidential candidate Barack Obama.
-That same year she also appeared in the family drama Birds of America and neo noir comedy Assassination of a High School President.
+In Topanga Canyon, Zoë joined local drama clubs and staged shows at her grandmother's house, usually reenacting "Somewhere Over the Rainbow".
+Her mother encouraged her to watch film favorites from her own childhood.
+Kravitz landed her first film role in high school, playing a babysitter hired by Catherine Zeta-Jones's character in the 2007 romantic comedy No Reservations.
+She also appeared in the action thriller The Brave One.
+In 2008, Kravitz appeared in the music video for Jay Z's "I Know" and sang in will.i.am's music video for "We Are the Ones" in support of US presidential candidate Barack Obama.

+In 2008, she also appeared in the family drama Birds of America and neo-noir comedy Assassination of a High School President.
 She began making music at the age of 16.
-She fronted the New York/Philadelphia-based band Elevator Fight, which she formed in 2009.
-The band performed at the South by Southwest music festival and on the main stage of the Roots Picnic in Philadelphia in June 2009, along with The Roots, TV On The Radio, and The Black Keys.
-Kravitz stated in 2011 that her music is a hobby.
+In 2009, she formed and fronted the New York/Philadelphia-based band Elevator Fight.
+The band performed at the South by Southwest music festival and on the main stage of the Roots Picnic in Philadelphia in June 2009 along with The Roots, TV On The Radio, and The Black Keys.
+Kravitz said in 2011 that her music is a hobby.
 She also performed with the cabaret troupe The Citizens Band.

-In 2009, Kravitz co-starred in the independent ensemble drama The Greatest, in which her character is addicted to grief counseling groups.
-Also in 2009, she was named the face of Vera Wang's Princess fragrance in 2009, appearing on the website and in advertisements for the brand.
-In 2010, she appeared in It's Kind of a Funny Story.
-Also that year, Kravitz appeared in Twelve.
-Kravitz next starred in the romantic comedy Beware the Gonzo as the female lead and love interest of Ezra Miller's eponymous Gonzo.
+In 2009, Kravitz co-starred in the independent ensemble drama The Greatest, in which her character is addicted to grief counseling groups, and was hired to be the lead spokesperson for Vera Wang's Princess fragrance.
+In 2010, she appeared in It's Kind of a Funny Story and appeared in Twelve.
+Kravitz next starred in the romantic comedy Beware the Gonzo as the female lead and love interest of Ezra Miller.
 Kravitz was featured in a campaign for fashion designer Alexander Wang in 2010.

 In 2011, Kravitz appeared in the coming-of-age film Yelling to the Sky.
 She also appeared in eight episodes of the Showtime television series Californication, in which she portrayed Pearl, the vocalist of the all-female band Queens of Dogtown.
-That same year she portrayed the comic book character Angel Salvadore in X-Men: First Class.
+In 2011, she also portrayed the comic book character Angel Salvadore in X-Men: First Class.
 Kravitz filmed her scenes in London and performed wire work for her role, to simulate her character's ability to fly.
-In late 2011, Kravitz completed work on a film with the working title Treading Water, which was eventually released in 2013, renamed The Boy Who Smells Like Fish.
-In the same year, she represented Vera Wang's new Preppy Princess fragrance.
+In late 2011, Kravitz completed work on a film with the working title Treading Water, which was released in 2013 as The Boy Who Smells Like Fish.
+That year, she represented Vera Wang's new Preppy Princess fragrance.